HenryDashwood/hakyll-website/things/books.md

 ## 2021

+The Divine Comedy - Dante Alighieri (translated by Robin Kirkpatrick)

-La Vita Nuova - Dante Alighieri
+La Vita Nuova - Dante Alighieri (translated by Dante Gabriel Rossetti)

 Small Men on the Wrong Side of History - Ed West